lordono/meraki-board-docker/README.md

 9) Save the settings
 10) Repeat these steps for all the networks that you wish to monitor

+### Configuring Netflow
+To configure Netflow, you will need the public IP address of your server.

+Next you will need to follow the set instructions below to proceed.
+1) We need to login to [Meraki Dashboard](https://n185.meraki.com)
+2) Select the appropriate organization and network
+3) Go to Network-wide > General > Netflow
+4) Fill in the collector IP according to the public IP address of your server
+5) Fill in the port as 2055
+6) Save the settings
+7) Repeat these steps for all the networks that you wish to monitor

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.